Handbook Detail Page

 • Talk to the driver with respect.

-• Help keep the bus clean by keeping waste paper off the floor.
+• Help keep the bus clean by keeping all items off the floor.

 • Open a window only with the driver’s okay.